simonmorley/blog-simon/content/posts/2021/0901-01-drone-pics-bromley.md

 tags:
   - "Photography"
   - "Drone"
 description: "Shots of my hood from the sky.
-Shot with a Mavic DJI Mini 2"
+Shot with a Mavic DJI Mini 2, standing in my allotment with some pals who are also in this whole drone thing."
 ---
-Recently purchased a Mavic DJI Mini 2, mostly on a whim.
-However, I've become obsessed with it.
+Recently purchased a Mavic DJI Mini 2.
+Mostly on a whim during a stressful day at work but I've become obsessed with it.
 The shots it takes are phenomenal - looking down on the world is just so peaceful.

 ![](/media/2021/0910/allotment-01.jpg)
 *My beloved allotment from the air*